 We currently cater for students with a wide variety of learning differences, together with physical and sensory needs, social, emotional and mental health issues.

 We are based in the Learning and Inclusion centre (LINC).
-The LINC has a number of rooms which are used for individual and group support including the AIM room (social and emotional support), SPACE (for students with communication and interaction needs) as well as garden space which includes a quiet cabin.
+The LINC has a number of rooms which are used for individual and group support including the SPACE (social and emotional support), The Base (for students with communication and interaction needs) as well as garden space which includes a quiet cabin.